Starfall-Community/Starfall-Community/content/world-of-warcraft/raids/aberrus/kazzara-the-hellforged.md

 Targets random player(s) and sends a red arrow after them that inflicts damage and drops fire puddles on the ground.

-Kite into [Dread Rifts](https://www.wowhead.com/ptr/spell=407196/dread-rifts?dd=15&ddsize=30) to remove it.
+(Heroic/Mythic) Kite into [Dread Rifts](https://www.wowhead.com/ptr/spell=407196/dread-rifts?dd=15&ddsize=30) to remove it.
+(Mythic-only) Avoid crossing the path other arrows have taken, this causes raid-wide damage.

 #### [Hellbeam](https://www.wowhead.com/ptr/spell=400430/hellbeam?dd=15&ddsize=30)

 Kazzara uses this ability when reaching 100 energy.

-Target random player and shoots dragons breath in their direction.
+Target random player and shoots dragons breath in their direction, this will inflict damage and a DOT on anyone caught in it.
+The heat of the breath also puts a DOT on everyone in the raid.

 #### [Wings of Extinction](https://www.wowhead.com/ptr/spell=403326/wings-of-extinction?dd=15&ddsize=30)